 Any student whose financial assistance is cancelled due to academic progress has a right to appeal.
 All appeals must be complete, provide detailed information about mitigating circumstances, and be submitted in writing to: Enrollment Center, Oakton Community College, 1600 E. Golf Road, Des Plaines, IL 60016.

 Federal regulations require appeals to be submitted in the semester for which the student is seeking financial assistance.
 It is recommended that appeals be submitted within the first two weeks of a semester.
-The deadline to appeal is the midterm date of the semester the student is seeking financial assistance.
+Appeals must be received by the following dates:

-Appeals may be submitted online, however, supporting evidence of mitigating circumstances and academic advising documentation must be submitted in person, mailed, or faxed to the Enrollment Center.
+Appeals may be submitted online, however, supporting evidence of mitigating circumstances and academic advising documentation must be submitted in person or mailed to the Enrollment Center.

 *GI Bill recipients must comply with the College’s overall Standards of Academic Progress policy.